reity/barriers/README.rst

 barriers
 ========

-Python decorator for including/excluding type checks, value/bounds checks, and other code blocks within the compiled bytecode of functions and methods.
+Python decorators for including/excluding type checks, value/bounds checks, and other code blocks within the compiled bytecode of functions and methods.

 |pypi| |readthedocs| |actions| |coveralls|